Bored-Entertainment/mesaredux/legal/tos.md

 ### Contact Us

-If you have any questions about these Terms, please contact us at [contact@mesaredux.mesagrey.ca](mailto:contact@mesaredux.mesagrey.ca).
+If you have any questions about these Terms, please contact us at [contact@mesaredux.com](mailto:contact@mesaredux.com).